keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 [^21]:	Albala.

 [^22]:	Galen would cut into his patients right behind the ears to treat vertigo and headache.
 He additionally believed letting blood flow out through an incision in the temporal arteries could treat eye conditions.
-Not at all accurate, but hey, at least their head didn’t hurt anymore?
+Not at all accurate, but hey, at least their heads didn’t hurt anymore?
 Yikes.

 	Cohut, Maria.
 “What Is Bloodletting, and Why Was It a Popular Therapy?”
 Medical News Today, MediLexicon International, 16 Nov.
 2020, [www.medicalnewstoday.com/articles/bloodletting-why-doctors-used-to-bleed-their-patients-for-health#People-were-bled-at-their-own-request](https://www.medicalnewstoday.com/articles/bloodletting-why-doctors-used-to-bleed-their-patients-for-health#People-were-bled-at-their-own-request).